The problem

 Processing on device, not the server

 The original architecture processed saves server-side via Cloud Functions.
-It broke on Reddit: hosted server IPs are routinely blocked by Reddit's JSON API.
-Moving extraction to the device fixed it immediately — the device can reach Reddit just fine.
+It broke on Reddit almost immediately: hosted server IPs are routinely blocked by Reddit's JSON API, and there's no straightforward workaround from a server context.
+Moving content extraction to the device fixed it — the device can reach Reddit just fine, because it looks like a regular user.

-This shaped a broader principle: the client is responsible for content it can legally and technically reach.
-The server handles expensive AI passes (thread generation) where it has the right context and credentials.
-New saves enter Firestore with status: 'processing' — a flag that tells the Cloud Function to skip them, preventing double-processing without any coordination logic.
+This shaped a broader principle: the client is responsible for content it can legally and technically reach, while the server handles expensive AI passes — thread generation, reprocessing — where it has the right context and credentials.
+New saves enter Firestore with status: 'processing', a flag that tells the Cloud Function to skip them and prevents double-processing without any coordination logic.

 AI extraction with a confidence threshold

-Early builds extracted occasion names from every save.
+Early builds extracted occasion names from every save, regardless of how much signal the note actually contained.
 A save with the note "pandan so yummm" would produce an occasion called "pandan" — meaningless as a grouping.
 Worse, a save with a calendar date in the note would produce an occasion called "May 1 2026" instead of something human like "London trip".

-The fix: the extraction prompt returns a confidence score.
-Only high-confidence extractions — notes that clearly contain a named event and a time reference — produce an occasion name.
+The fix was to have the extraction prompt return a confidence score alongside the occasion name.
+Only high-confidence extractions — notes that clearly contain a named event and a time reference — produce an occasion.
 Everything else saves ungrouped.
-The occasions tab shows fewer cards but every card means something.
+The When tab shows fewer cards as a result, but every card that does appear actually means something.

 Thread quality over thread volume

-Thread generation runs as a callable Cloud Function triggered manually during development — not on a schedule.
-The deliberate choice: don't automate until the output quality is confirmed.
-Running the manual trigger against real saves and reading the output is how you catch a prompt that produces connector text that sounds like a database report ("Additionally, on this date, you also saved:") versus one that sounds like a thoughtful friend reading your notes ("Three days later, you wrote —").
-That difference is entirely in the prompt and only visible with real data.
+Thread generation runs as a callable Cloud Function triggered manually during development, not on a schedule.
+That was a deliberate choice: don't automate until the output quality is confirmed on real data.
+Running the trigger against actual saves and reading the output is how you catch a prompt that produces connector text that sounds like a database report ("Additionally, on this date, you also saved:") versus one that sounds like a thoughtful friend reading your notes ("Three days later, you wrote —").
+That difference lives entirely in the prompt and is only visible with real content.

 What's next